Mission. The Maritime Administration (MARAD), an agency of the Department

 Located on San Francisco Bay, the California Maritime Academy is a campus

-of the California State University offering accredited degrees in Business
+of the California State University system, offering an accredited B.S.

 For more information, contact: